 Do you know what to do before, during and after a storm to prevent and prepare for storm damage?
 Do you know what qualifies as storm damage under your insurance policy?
 If you answered no to either of those questions, you’re not alone.
-Make sure you and your family are prepared for any storm damage headed your way by checking out the tips below.
+Check out the tips below to prepare you and your family for any storm damage headed your way.

 Steps to take before or during a storm to prevent damage: